How is scabies treated?

 It is best to ask somebody to help you put the cream on places that are difficult to reach, like your back.
 They can wear disposable gloves to avoid .

 The permethrin cream has to be left on for at least 8 hours, but preferably 12 hours, so it's best to put it on in the evening.
 It is important to change your bedding before you go to bed, and again the next day too.
-Once the cream has been left to take effect over night, you can shower and wash as normal the next morning.
+Once the cream has been left to take effect overnight, you can shower and wash as normal the next morning.

-• the scabies is very severe,
+• The scabies is very severe.

 How effective is treatment with permethrin cream?